sambux1/presentations/jp-morgan/slides/opps/next/scaling-training.md

 We want to be able to support more users.
 Just to throw some numbers around, say we want to scale from 2 thousand daily active users to 10 thousand.

 The performance bottleneck in this current deployment is oblivious sorting.
-Regardless of which cryptographic techniques we use for training, we're going to have to scale up oblivious sorting.
+The current implementation, which was not optimized for performance, can process about 10 thousand elements per minute.

+This is about a thousand x away from the state of the art.

+You may be wondering what that state of the art is?

-And I want to use that point to segue into the second half of this talk, which is about oblivious sorting and ORQ.
+So, I want to now segue into the second half of this talk, which is about oblivious sorting and ORQ.
 -->